 Where do you like to go to enjoy nature?
-Join an educator and special guest Pizza the Pug to hear about this pup’s adventures taking trains and buses to parks all over New York City.
-Pizza will encounter all sorts of interesting friends along the way, who teach him to enjoy nature, even in the big city.
+In today’s Transit Tots, follow Pizza the Pug’s adventures riding trains and buses to parks in all five boroughs of New York City.
+Pizza meets all sorts of interesting friends who teach us about enjoying nature, even in the big city.

-Can you think of some things that are green?
+When you’re on a bike, a bus, or a train, what do you see that’s green?
 Green is the color that represents a healthy planet Earth.
-When you’re on a bike, a bus, or a train, what can you see that’s green?
-At today’s Transit Tots, we’ll sing a song, hear a story and then go on a scavenger hunt for things that are green in your home!
+Today in Transit Tots, we’ll read a story and then go on a scavenger hunt to find things that are green around our homes!